modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Build.md

 - Plate:
 	- Gasket mount with poron gaskets
 - Layout:
-	- Mostly ANSI 105, but the arrow keys
+	- Mostly ANSI 105, but the arrow keys are tucked below palm, thumb cluster in place of spacebar, and some macro keys off to the side
 - Standoffs:
 	- Designed for M2 screws.
 Top side would be countersunk into the plate, bottom would not be (under the PCB).
-3.5mm standoffs for gateron or MX normal profile keycaps
+	- 3.5mm standoffs for gateron or MX normal profile keycaps
+	- For KS33, it might make more sense to use a 1.3mm shim with a bolt and nut that goes all the way through the plate and PCB.